Pence-Harris debate to unfold as Trump recovers from virus

 It’s unclear how aggressive the candidates will be with each other.

-Both have adopted a cautious approach on the trail in line with past running mates who, above all, are tasked with not hurting their party’s ticket.
+Both have adopted a cautious approach on the trail, keeping in line with past running mates who, above all, are tasked with not hurting their party’s ticket.

 Some Harris allies fear that a conservative approach will prevent her from shining.